-The Great Buddha of Kamakura (Kamakura Daibutsu) is a bronze statue of Amida Buddha, which stands on the grounds of Kotokuin Temple.
-With a height of 13.35 meters, it is the second tallest bronze Buddha statue in Japan, surpassed only by the statue in Nara's Todaiji Temple.
+The Great Buddha of Kamakura (鎌倉大仏, Kamakura Daibutsu) is a bronze statue of Amida Buddha, which stands on the grounds of Kotokuin Temple.
+With a height of 11.4 meters, it has long been the second tallest bronze Buddha statue in Japan, surpassed only by the statue in Nara's Todaiji Temple and some recent creations.

 The statue was cast in 1252 and originally located inside a large temple hall.
-However, the temple buildings were destroyed multiple times by typhoons and a tidal wave in the 14th and 15th centuries.
-So, since 1495, the Buddha has been standing in the open air.
+However, the temple buildings were destroyed multiple times by typhoons and a tsunami in the 14th and 15th centuries.
+So, since the late 15th century, the Buddha has been standing in the open air.

 The Great Buddha is located a 5-10 minute walk from Hase Station, the third station from Kamakura along the Enoden railway line.
 The Enoden is a streetcar-like train that connects Kamakura with Enoshima and Fujisawa.
 Its terminal station in Kamakura is located just next to JR Kamakura Station.